Matthew O'Toole: Leader of the Opposition

-The SDLP returned with 8 seats and did not to nominate a replacement for Nichola Mallon as interim Minister for Infrastructure, instead choosing to form a "constructive opposition".
-On 25 July SDLP Leader Colum Eastwood announced that the party will be formally taking up the role of Official Opposition in the Northern Ireland Assembly, with O'Toole serving as its first Leader of the Opposition.
+The SDLP returned with 8 seats in the May 2022 Assembly election, and did not nominate a replacement for Nichola Mallon as interim Minister for Infrastructure, instead choosing to form a "constructive opposition".
+On 25 July SDLP Leader Colum Eastwood announced that the party would be formally taking up the role of Official Opposition in the Northern Ireland Assembly, with O'Toole serving as its first Leader of the Opposition, as well as the spokesperson on the Cost of Living Crisis.